HOMEABOUT USWHAT'S NEWFORUMLINKS

 Rolls-Royce 1914 Admiralty Turreted Pattern Armored Car Photo (Hejaz Armoured Car Battery- August 1918) Valerie Gilman & the Gilman Family Collection

-Rolls-Royce 1914 Admiralty Turreted Pattern Armored Car Photo (Royal Air Force) Dave Haugh
+Rolls-Royce 1914 Admiralty Turreted Pattern Armored Car Photo (Royal Air Force) The Dave Haugh Collection

 Rolls-Royce 1914 Admiralty Turreted Pattern Armored Car towing a 3-Pounder Artillery Gun Photo The Imperial War Museum

-Rolls-Royce 1914 Admiralty Turreted Pattern Armored Car Photo (with Heightened Turret Cupola) Dave Haugh
+Rolls-Royce 1914 Admiralty Turreted Pattern Armored Car Photo (with Heightened Turret Cupola) The Dave Haugh Collection

-Rolls-Royces of No. 3 RAF Armoured Car Company: Palestine 1929 (1914 pattern turret, 1920 pattern updated chassis/suspension?)
+Rolls-Royces of No. 3 RAF Armored Car Company: Palestine 1929 (1914 pattern turret, 1920 pattern updated chassis/suspension?)
 Gordon Angus Mackinlay - Australia

 Rolls-Royce 1914 Admiralty Turreted Pattern Armored Car Photos (with new wheels/tires) US Library of Congress via Mark Holloway - Beatty, Nevada USA